-Over the last few years a lot has changed in the Credit Union world, but one thing has stayed fairly consistent… declining branch traffic.
+Over the last few years a lot has changed in the Credit Union & Community Bank world, but one thing has stayed fairly consistent… declining branch traffic.
 According to a recent article by the Financial Brand, “consumer visits to retail bank branches are set to drop 36% between 2017 and 2022!”

 According to another recent 2017 study by TimeTrade, “Despite the convenience of online banking, personalized service at the branch is what wins and retains customers.”
 And Business Insider reports that as of December of 2016, 61% of bank users had visited a branch in the last month.

-And I DO believe in the value of face-to-face interactions with credit union members, which is why it’s essential to use all the tricks of the trade to continue to position your brick-and-mortar branch locations for more traffic and new business.
-So, here’s 6 ways to maximize traffic to your Local Credit Union branch locations:
+And I DO believe in the value of face-to-face interactions with credit union members and bank customers, which is why it’s essential to use all the tricks of the trade to continue to position your brick-and-mortar branch locations for more traffic and new business.
+So, here’s 6 ways to maximize traffic to your Local Credit Union or Bank branch locations and grow your Financial Institution:

 1. Make Sure Your Local Website Listings are Updated: